facebook-csharp-sdk/facebook-csharp-sdk.github.com/docs/legacy-rest-api.md

 ---
 layout: default
-title: Using the Facebook C# SDK with the Legacy REST API
+title: Using the Facebook SDK for .NET with the Legacy REST API
 ---

 It is highly recommended to read the official Facebook documentation on Legacy REST Api which can be found at https://developers.facebook.com/docs/reference/rest/ before proceeding further.

-> Although legacy REST api is supported by Facebook C# SDK, it is highly discouraged to be used as Facebook is in the process of deprecating the legacy REST api.
+> Although legacy REST api is supported by Facebook SDK for .NET, it is highly discouraged to be used as Facebook is in the process of deprecating the legacy REST api.

 ## GET
 For rest api make sure to set the name of the rest api as **method** in the parameter.